Modern SEO involves meeting users at the point of their needs.

 ii).
 Second step: Analyze your keyword trend.
 This is where you determine whether the long-tail keyword you want to target is gaining popularity or losing it.

-Of course, if you check Google AdWords Keyword Planner, you might see a huge search volume for such long tail keywords.
-But, Google Trends gives us a fresher, more current take than the Keyword Planner.
+Of course, if you check Ubersuggest, you might see a huge search volume for such long-tail keywords.
+But, Google Trends gives us a fresher, more current take than keyword tools.

-On the other hand, a popular term, such as “content marketing,” still enjoys a steady growth rate that started in 2011 – a time when both B2B and B2C companies began to embrace it.
+On the other hand, a popular term, such as “content marketing,” still enjoys a steady growth rate that started WAY back in 2004 – a time when both B2B and B2C companies began to embrace it.

 Google Trends gives you deeper insight into what people want at a particular time.
 You can always compare past trends to the current ones and strike a balance.